 - Posted interactive University maps, newsletters, newspapers and magazines.

 - Telephone directory information.

-- Information posted on the University’s public website including the website for Student Academic and Institutional Research.
+- Information posted on the University’s public website including the website for Institutional Research.

-Measures for data security are set by the data custodian working in conjunction with the data stewards, utilizing a combination of acceptable technology protocols and standards.
+Measures for data security are set by those who hold the roles below, utilizing a combination of acceptable technology protocols and standards.
 Examples may include data encryption, data access controls, data retention and disposal procedures, data storage management, and end user training and awareness programs.